 In order for wounds to heal they must be exposed to the air.
 There must be a repair of the damage, either in material compensation or in the administration of justice or both.
 The process of forgiveness must begin, and finally the necessity to renew seminaries, parishes and the culture spiritually.

-The Pope met sexual abuse victims in Washington, Sidney Australia, Malta Spain, and in Rome with Native Canadian victims.
+Pope Benedict met sexual abuse victims in Washington, Sydney (Australia), Malta, Spain, and in Rome with Native Canadian victims.
 He listened to their stories and asked sincerely for forgiveness.
 In all these cases the victims had overwhelmingly positive reports about the meetings.
 Of course there is more work to be done as we embark on a spiritual renewal.
 The Pope said the Church of the future will be smaller, but more faithful.
 The emphasis on growing the Church has been replaced on the emphasis to purify the Church.
 Growth must follow from purity, not vice versa.

 In the 1960's and 1970's society had a very different understanding of addiction and the human psyche.
 For instance, in the 60's-70's, a drunk driver was arrested, spent the night in jail until he sobered up, and then was let go with a fine.
 That was the advice of the best psychiatrists at the time.
 Today, we have zero tolerance of drunk driving, because we know more about the nature of addiction, and we have seen the devastating consequences.
 The same is true of sexual abuse.
 The advice of virtually all psychiatrists of the time was to: